CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 </tbody>
 </table>

-#### Translation Files
+#### Translation Tables

--   A translation file is a filesystem CSV file.
+-   A translation table is normal PostgreSQL table having a specific structure.
 -   Table 2 list the different attributes of a translation file.

 **Table 2.
 Translation file attributes**